Mahmoud Mohammad Issa Mohammad: Deportation in 2013

 Commenting on Mohammad's deportation, Shimon Fogel, CEO of the Centre for Israel and Jewish Affairs (CIJA), stated: "It really was a thorn in our side, much like some of the known Nazi war criminals who were able to dodge the system.
 There was just something glaringly unjust about his ability to take advantage of everything that Canada had to offer even though he had blood on his hands."
 Fogel further stated that "Although long delayed, justice was ultimately not denied in this case.
 Just as it is critical that we provide swift and compassionate support to legitimate refugees, it is likewise essential that we prevent Canada from being used as a safe haven for terrorists."

 His deportation was welcomed by the family of Leon Shirdan, the Israeli man who was killed in the 1968 attack.
 His grandson, Ran Shirdan, who also lives in Canada, stated that his family had "no sense of closure" until "Canada announced the deportation of this revolting excuse for a human being", stating that the deportation was "Way late — but late better than never."

 Mohammad's deportation was criticized by immigration lawyer Lorne Waldman, who claimed it was evidence of a pro-Israel stance of the Conservative government of Stephen Harper.
-Mohammad's lawyer, Barbara Jackman, expressed concern that Mohammad will not be able to afford proper medical treatment in Lebanon.
+Mohammad's lawyer, Barbara Jackman, expressed concern that Mohammad would not be able to afford proper medical treatment in Lebanon.

+Personal life

+Mohammad died from cancer in 2015.